Biological control in the home garden

 Control: Nematode, Phasmarhabditis hermaphrodita.
 This can be watered into the soil anytime when the soil is moist and above 5ºC (41ºF).
 Most effective if applied on several occasions between spring and autumn.
 Light sandy soils allow nematodes to move more freely through the soil; poor results may be achieved on heavy, poorly drained soils.
 Snails can be affected by the nematode but are less likely to come into contact with it as snails spend most of their lives on or above the soil surface.

 Controls: Predatory mites (Hypoaspis and Ambyseius species) and mighty mite (Macrocheles robustulus) can be used.
+The predatory bug Orius laevigatus is also sometimes available.
 The nematode biological control (containing Steinernema feltiae and S. carpocapsae) sold as Fruit and Vegetable Protection can be used indoors and outside.

 Tarsonemid mite and citrus red spider mite